 - Using ¼” seam allowance, stitch across the ends.
 Your tube is now a loop.

-- Turn the loop right side out so the seam in on the inside as are the raw edges of the ends.
+- Flip the loop so the seam in on the inside as are the raw edges of the ends.

 - Repeat these same steps with the 4″ x 5″ faux knot piece.
 It’s exactly the same, just much smaller.